A Notice of Arbitration: What You Should Know

 Arbitration Notice

-The first step in arbitration is generally served on the parties (and filing with the arbitration provider) a Notice of Arbitration.
-However, at times (depending on the provisions of the contractual arbitration clause, the applicable arbitration rules, or legal authority), another document, such as a Notice of Appointment of Arbitrator(s), may begin the arbitral proceedings.
+The first step in arbitration is generally serving the parties (and filing with the arbitration provider) a Notice of Arbitration.
+However, depending on the provisions of the contractual arbitration clause, the applicable arbitration rules, or legal authority, another document, such as a Notice of Appointment of Arbitrator(s), may begin the arbitration proceedings.

 But what must be contained in the applicable notice?
 For example, what happens if the information is defective in some way?

 The Federal Arbitration Act contains no language addressing notice of arbitration.
 Federal case law requires only actual or constructive notice and an opportunity to be heard — basic Constitutional due process.
-That said, if the notice of arbitration is invalid, any award that follows is likewise invalid domestically and internationally.
+That said, if the notice of arbitration is invalid, any subsequent award is likewise invalid domestically and internationally.

 Article V (1)(b) of the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, to which the United States is a signatory, provides: